Grammar Topics

 2 Definite Article (the)

-Use "the" for specific items that both speaker and listener know about.
+Use "the" for specific items that both speaker and listener know about, unique items, and superlatives.

 "The book on the table is mine."